 In fact, I’ve used each pedal and pedal accessory in this review, both in gigs and in lessons.
-I cannot recommend these must-have guitar pedals to acoustic guitar players any more highly.
+I cannot recommend these must-have guitar pedals any more highly.

-Now it’s time to show you why these must-have guitar pedals are a valuable addition to your acoustic life.
+Below I’m going to detail exactly why these guitar pedals are a valuable addition to your acoustic life.

 If you’re at all interested in playing live, playing with a group, or recording, you need a DI box.